The Best Auto-Darkening Welding Helmets In 2026 For Beginners, Budget Buyers & Pros

 I can now operate the touchscreen display interface even while wearing my welding gloves – this is a significant upgrade from the A50 helmet (read review).

-Now that I can control the ADF shade more precisely, even by half values, I can achieve higher and more defined view accuracy.
+Now that I can control the auto-darkening filter shade more precisely, even by half values, I can achieve higher and more defined view accuracy.

 Its 9 programmable ADF memory settings allow me to switch quickly from one preset mode to another, redefining convenience.